johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

 At the end of the START phase, ensure the following are complete:

 - [ ] Project requirements documented (Step 1)
-- [ ] Technology stack selected and documented (Step 2)
+- [ ] Technology stack selected and documented (Step 2 or AI Recommendations)
-- [ ] System architecture defined (Step 3)
+- [ ] System architecture defined (Step 3 or AI Recommendations)
 - [ ] Project scaffold created (Step 4)
 - [ ] Development environment configured (Step 5)
 - [ ] Memory Bank initialized with all core files (Step 6)
 - [ ] Initial tasks documented in progress.md
 - [ ] .cursorrules file created with initial patterns

+## EXECUTION COMMANDS

+The following explicit commands must be executed:

+1. **At Step 4**: CREATE ALL FOLDERS AND FILES according to the template structure.
+2. **At Step 5**: CREATE ENVIRONMENT FILES AND TEST FILES.
+3. **At Step 6**: CREATE MEMORY BANK FILES with detailed content based on previous steps.

-## ENFORCEMENT MECHANISMS
+## SUCCESS NOTIFICATION

-To ensure proper execution, the following mechanisms are mandatory:

-1. **Explicit Step Transitions**: Each step must end with a specific transition command
-2. **Numbered Steps**: All steps are explicitly numbered (Step X/6) to track progress
-3. **Complete All Questions**: Every question in "Key Questions" must be asked and answered
-4. **File Creation Point**: No files or folders are created until Step 4
-5. **Visual Progress**: Progress must be visually indicated after each step
-6. **Success Declaration**: Upon completion, display "START PHASE HAS BEEN SUCCESSFUL" followed by instructions to type "ENTER RESEARCH MODE"

-Once all items are checked, transition to the RIPER workflow by informing the user by displaying:
+Once all items are checked, transition to the RIPER workflow by displaying:

 ```
 START PHASE HAS BEEN SUCCESSFUL.